Humberside: Formation

 The county was created under the Local Government Act 1972 on 1 April 1974.
 It covered the former county boroughs of Grimsby and Kingston upon Hull.
 From Lindsey it incorporated the boroughs of Cleethorpes and Scunthorpe, the urban districts of Barton-upon-Humber and Brigg, and the rural districts of Glanford Brigg, Grimsby and the Isle of Axholme.
 From the East Riding it took the boroughs of Beverley, Bridlington and Hedon, the urban districts of Driffield, Haltemprice, Hornsea and Withernsea, and the rural districts of Beverley, Bridlington (part), Driffield, Holderness, Howden and Pocklington.
 From the West Riding it took both the borough of Goole and the rural district of Goole.

 The Redcliffe-Maud Report that preceded the Local Government Act 1972 had not proposed any directly analogous area.
 Instead it proposed making the part north of the Humber one unitary authority, and the part south of it another.
 The White Paper that followed the Report did not include a cross-Humber authority either, having named the northern part "East Yorkshire" and kept the southern area in Lincolnshire.
 Humberside had emerged in the Local Government Bill as introduced to Parliament, which also gave it its name for the first time.

 Paul Bryan, the MP for Howden, moved an amendment to the Bill that would have created a county of East Yorkshire, covering the rural area of northern Humberside along with Selby and York (and also Flaxton Rural District), leaving a Humberside including Haltemprice, Hull, Grimsby, Scunthorpe and Goole, while Cleethorpes and Grimsby Rural District would have been kept in Lincolnshire.
 The amendment was rejected by the House.

 At this time there was very little connecting its two parts, aside from ferries and a circuitous journey via Goole (a road journey from Grimsby to Beverley, the headquarters, being something just under 100 miles).
 It was promised by the government that the Humber Bridge would make it a more viable unit.
+However, after Humberside came into existence, the bridge wasn't even built yet.
 By 1975 the bridge was planned to open in 1977.
-The bridge was finally opened on 24 June 1981, providing a permanent link between North and South, and cutting the journey from Grimsby to Beverley to a mere 30 or so miles, but it did not secure Humberside's future.
+The bridge was finally opened on 24 June 1981, providing a permanent link between North and South, and cutting the journey from Grimsby to Beverley to a mere 30 or so miles, but, it did not secure Humberside's future.